-Amsterdam really is the city that has it all and is often discussed as one of those once in a lifetime bucket list locations.
-Narrow cobbled streets, winding stretches of canals dotted with bobbing houseboats, iconic architecture and unique houses known for their wonky features – there really is so much to explore when visiting this impressive capital.
+Amsterdam really is the city that has it all.
+Narrow cobbled streets, winding stretches of canals dotted with bobbing houseboats, iconic architecture and unique houses known for their wonky features - there really is so much to explore when visiting The Netherlands' impressive capital.

 What to see in Amsterdam

-The history, architecture and fascinating things to see in Amsterdam make it the perfect place for a day of wandering and exploring.
-There is so much to see around every corner that you’ll never be short of something to keep you occupied.
+The history and architecture make Amsterdam the perfect place for wandering and exploring.
+There’s so much to see around every corner that you’ll never be short of something to keep you occupied.

 The main train station in Amsterdam is also one of the prettiest buildings in the city.
 With over 160,000 eager explorers passing through its doors every day, this imposing structure makes a real impression.
 When walking around the main hub of the city, you’ll catch a glimpse of the red brick building in the far distance, sitting pretty on the edge of the river Amstel.

 Also known as pigeon square, the cobbled attraction that sits just off the main high street is always a popular meeting point for locals and tourists alike.
 Perch under the arms of the national monument whilst enjoying some fries or watch as the local street entertainers please the crowds.